-You will be assessed through four units of work:
+You will be assessed through five units of work:

-- One unit is externally assessed through a written examination. - One unit is externally assessed through a practical examination. - Two units are internally assessed through coursework.
+- Two units are externally assessed through written examinations (90 minutes each). - Three units are internally assessed through coursework.

-Teachers can provide some guidance on coursework which ensures the students maintains a high standard in order to achieve a mark to their ability.
-Students will be able to manage their own time in regards to completion around the submission dates set by their subject teacher.
-Grades are given from a pass, merit or distinction for each piece of work and the cumulative points earned for all units will then influence the overall grade awarded to the student on completion of all four units.
+The externally assessed units can be taken in January or June of years 12 and 13.
+For the internally assessed units, teachers can provide some guidance on coursework which ensures the students maintain a high standard in order to achieve a mark to their ability.
+Students will be able to manage their own time regarding completion around the hand-in dates set by their subject teacher.

+Grades are given from Near-Pass to Distinction for each unit.
+The cumulative points earned for all units will then influence the overall grade awarded to the student on completion of all five units.